 Computing and Software

-The Faculty of Engineering at McMaster University invites applications from outstanding scholars for multiple tenure-track faculty positions at the rank of Assistant Professor in the Department of Computing and Software; however, exceptional candidates may be considered at the rank of Associate Professor.
+The Faculty of Engineering at McMaster University invites applications from outstanding scholars for one teaching-track faculty position at the rank of Assistant Professor in the Department of Computing and Software.
 The appointment will begin on July 1, 2020, or shortly thereafter.

 The Department of Computing and Software is one of the top departments for computing in Canada.
 We have 25 faculty members with expertise in computer systems, software engineering, theoretical computer science, security, privacy, data analytics, scientific computing, and bioinformatics.
 The department mentors over 900 undergraduate students in three programs: software engineering, computer science, and mechatronics engineering.
 It also mentors more than 120 graduate students in masters and doctoral programs in computer science and software engineering.